Updated: October 2021

 I did indeed dabble with the UK’s Green Party, but found myself disagreeing with them on a critical issue so ceaseed my involvement.
 I’m not a member of any political party now, I speak for myself.

-I tend not to write much about politics and more, but those essays are still visible, including:
+I tend not to write much about politics any more, but have explored, and written essays on, several specific issues, including:

 Broad Political Views

 As in, this is existential.
 Really, nothing else matters in comparison.
 I have written many times on this issue, including about Heathrow Airport, our carefree consumption of limited resounces and my own attempts at downsizing.

 My desire is simple.
 51% of votes equals 51% of the decision-making power.

 Typically, even the largest of parties only gain ~30% of the vote, so that means that opposing politicians would need to work together.
 But so what?
 I’ve been able to work with people I don’t necessarily agree with, my whole working life!
 We’ve done so, for the good of the companies we’ve been working for.

 In terms of the UK’s electoral system, I’m concerned that it is not as representative as it might be.
 In my own area, the member was backed by just over half of the electorate , and in other areas this number can be as low as a third.
 I think those numbers should be far higher.

 I have written a more detailed account of the issue, including a solution which represents 90% of views.
 I still se a need for two chambers, but think that the UK’s current model should be reformed.
 For the lower chamber, I discuss this here and here, while I discuss ideas for the upper chamber here.

 I am a big fan of direct democracy, and I discuss an increased use of referendums as a means of achieving this.